denisdefreyne/rcpu/README.md

 | `and(i)`  |        | 2 (reg, reg, reg/imm) | a0 ← a1 & a2
 | `shl(i)`  |        | 2 (reg, reg, reg/imm) | a0 ← a1 << a2
 | `shr(i)`  |        | 2 (reg, reg, reg/imm) | a0 ← a1 >> a2

+`cmp(i)` updates the `flags` register and sets the 0x01 bit to true if the arguments are equal, and the 0x02 bit to true if the first argument is greater than the second.

 ## To do